Go to the Staff section

 Collections of journals from specific publishers:

-NB We do not have access to all the journals on these databases.
-To check our holdings of a specific journal, go to the Library home page and select E-journal titles then type in the title of the journal.
+NB We do not have access to all the journals in these collections.
+To check our holdings of a specific journal, go to the Library home page and select Journal titles, then type in the title of the journal.

 OED online version of the Oxford English Dictionary.